 Each plate you sell — or each cover if you work from a set-course menu — has to pay its share of the restaurant’s overhead.
 Established operators know approximately how many plates they can expect to sell in a given week, month or year.
 Additionally, new operators have the projections from their business plan to work from.
 But expectations can differ from reality.
 Adding a fixed amount to the cost of every dish or calculating a varying amount based on price and popularity are two ways to ensure you can cover overhead costs.
 Revisit those numbers at lease renewal time, or whenever you face an increase in taxes, utilities or other fixed costs.

 Improvement Never Ends

 The restaurant business attracts creative people, and creative people are natural problem solvers.
-No matter how long you’ve been operating, there will always be more to learn and new approaches to the old challenges of managing food costs.
+No matter how long you’ve been operating, there will always be more to learn and new approaches to the old challenges of managing food costs and restaurant cogs.